merenlab/merenlab.org/_posts/anvio/2016-10-27-high-resolution-figures.md

 ## How to thank Inkscape developers

-If would have been quite a simple and fair way to support them and show your gratitude if you were to [donate a small amount to the project](https://inkscape.org/en/support-us/donate/) every time you publish a figure that is finalized with Inkscape.
+It would have been quite a simple and fair way to support them and show your gratitude if you were to [donate a small amount to the project](https://inkscape.org/en/support-us/donate/) every time you publish a figure that is finalized with Inkscape.
 Even a small donation means a lot to most open-source projects.

 Although there is nothing to cite for Inkscape, it would also be nice to add a sentence like this one to the appropriate place in the methods section: "*We used Inkscape version `your version` (available from https://inkscape.org/) to finalize our figures for publication*".